ash

 What‘s good about this formula from a project manager‘s perspective is that all three questions can be effectively answered if the exact number of tasks is known.
 In other words, if you‘re experienced and know your team well, you can pretty easily tell how much time each task will take to complete and how many team members you need to work on those.

-Time estimation methods in project management: top-down and bottom-up
+5 time estimation methods in project management

 One of the best practices to improve time estimation accuracy in project management is to utilize historical data.
 By reviewing past projects that are similar in scope, you can make more informed assumptions about how long tasks might take and the resources required.
 Many project management software platforms offer tools to capture and analyze such data, which can be valuable when creating these estimates.